 - Menopause symptoms: Soy isoflavones may help reduce hot flashes.
 However, not all studies agree (37, 38, 39, 40, 41).

 - Skin elasticity: Taking 40 mg of soy isoflavones per day significantly reduced wrinkles and improved skin elasticity after 8–12 weeks (42).

-- Weight loss: In one study, taking soy isoflavones for 8–52 weeks resulted in an average weight loss of 10 lbs (4.5 kg) more than a control group (43).
+- Weight loss: In one study, taking soy isoflavones for 8–52 weeks resulted in an average weight loss of 10 pounds (4.5 kg) more than a control group (43).

-Eating tofu and other soy foods every day is generally considered to be safe.
-That being said, you may want to moderate your intake if you have:
+Eating tofu and other soy foods every day is generally considered safe.
+That said, you may want to moderate your intake if you have: